flaneurette/Three-Card-Monte-Encryption/README.md

 5. Generates random puzzle fragments
 6. Concatenates them into one file.

+We use a minimum of 6 random fragments with random data and random lengths.
+Increasing it makes it even more difficult, but increases storage costs.
+10 puzzle pieces is good trade-off between storage and security.

 ### Difficulty

 - Requires all slices/puzzle pieces to be correctly aligned.
 10.000 guesses, 8+ days. (but attacker wont know if its correct unless they crack the masterpassword)